 Family Car Kit

-For the basics I bought an Auto Emergency Kit from Thrive Life.
+For the basics I bought an Auto Emergency kit similar to this one.
 Here’s everything that was included in the kit:

 Next I looked at all of the emergency tools and supplies.
 A lot of good things were included in the basic kit.
 I added a compass, some extra fire starter tools, an all-in-one tool, a headlamp, a couple flashlights, and a radio.
 I like the hand-crank items so I don’t have to worry about batteries.